Echo-Stream/terraform-provider-echostream/docs/resources/load_balancer_node.md

 page_title: "echostream_load_balancer_node Resource - terraform-provider-echostream"
 subcategory: ""
 description: |-
   LoadBalancerNodes https://docs.echo.stream/docs/load-balancer balance receive messages across all send Edges by distributing messages evenly and then randomly distributing any remaining messages.
 While not required, all Nodes that are targets to a LoadBalancerNode's send Edges should be clones of each other.
-By definition will eliminate guaranteed ordering
+By definition will eliminate guaranteed ordering.
 ---

 # echostream_load_balancer_node (Resource)

 [LoadBalancerNodes](https://docs.echo.stream/docs/load-balancer) balance receive messages across all send Edges by distributing messages evenly and then randomly distributing any remaining messages.
 While not required, all Nodes that are targets to a LoadBalancerNode's send Edges should be clones of each other.
-By definition will eliminate guaranteed ordering
+By definition will eliminate guaranteed ordering.

 ## Example Usage